laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 However, it is always best to learn the basics first and then pursue more complex topics such as relationships.

 ## How to create a One-To-One relationship in Laravel?
+{{< figure
+src="/img/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/en/how-to-create-a-One-To-One-relationship-in-Laravel.png"
+alt="How to create a One-To-One relationship in Laravel?" caption="How to create a One-To-One relationship in Laravel?"
+>}}
 Being the first and simplest basic relationship offered by Laravel, it joins two tables such that one row of the first table is associated with only one row of the other table, or the same table.

 To see this in action, we'll start by creating a content management system.